micahflee/fix-macosx/README.md

 It is a fork of Micah Lee's <https://fixubuntu.com/>; prior to Ubuntu 14.10, Ubuntu's default behavior was very similar to Mac OS X 10.10 Yosemite.

+All Mac OS X changes were authored and Copyright (c) 2014 by Landon Fuller.

+The original code is subject to the following copyright: Copyright (c) 2013-2014 Micah Lee.

-Copyright 2013-2014 Micah Lee, and licensed under AGPLv3.
+Licensed under AGPLv3.
 See [LICENSE](/LICENSE) for more info.

-Mac OS X additions are Copyright (c) 2014 Landon Fuller <landon@landonf.org>

 ## Developing